gvwilson/fiction/iffy/index.md

 "Any theories, doctor?" the governor asked.

 "Not yet," Doctor Johel puffed, struggling to keep the pace.
-"Nobody ever managed...
+"Nobody ever managed…
-to breach the firewalls...
+to breach the firewalls…
-on the G-80s...
+on the G-80s…
 during the war.
-And if someone has a way...
+And if someone has a way…
-to infect the sentries..."
+to infect the sentries…"

 "It was optical," Wales cut in.
 "That flash.